pirates in suits

 You get it by now: the treasure they acquired turned out to be cursed.
 But even worse, also the pirates themselves were cursed from now on and changed into fish-headed zombies… What happened?

-The booty those pirates made we would call ‘bad profits’ these days – those profits did not come from loyal motivated customers, they were stolen from them.
-And even if an admirable guy like Jack Sparrow is doing it, as soon as customers find out that they were ‘boarded’, the loyal relationship and the trust is gone.
+The booty those pirates made we would call ‘bad profits’ these days – these profits did not come from loyal motivated customers, they were stolen from them.
+And even if an admirable guy like Jack Sparrow is doing it, as soon as customers find out that they were ‘boarded’, any loyal relationship and the trust is gone.

 If telcos, banks and energy suppliers try to fool their customers with in-transparent offers and complicated pricing and make them pay more than needed, they also ‘board’ them and behave like pirates.

-Same counts for those that promise a customer experience of some sort and do not deliver on it – the profits, which are resulting from a relationship which customer do not regarded as authentic and worth recommending, are bad profits in the end.
-These customers will find out that were robbed, and furthermore will avoid the ‘sea’.
+Same counts for those that promise a customer experience of some sort and do not deliver on it – the profits, which are resulting from a relationship which customer do not regarded as authentic and worth recommending, turn out to be bad profits in the end.
+These customers will find out that they were robbed, and furthermore will avoid the ‘sea’.
 And they will warn their friends and relatives, which in the end quickly reduces the chance for even further successful piracy…

 What did they do to get over it?
-As soon as those customers left were experiencing that the company was truly providing and rendering an authentic and consistent service, they developed more trust and started to promote the experience they had to others again.
-More and more customers dared to go out on the sea and into an relationship with the company.
-The resulting profits were good profits – the profits grew to bigger than ever before (and even the chief pirates waiting in the bay could not complain).
+When customers started to experience that the company was (again) truly providing and rendering an authentic and consistent service, they developed more trust and started to promote the experience they had to others again.
+More and more customers dared to go out on the sea and into a relationship with the company.
+The resulting profits were good profits – eventually, the profits grew to bigger than ever before (and even the chief pirates waiting in the bay could not complain).